Info/Tips/Feedback on Sheepshaver for Classic on Intel Macs

 (added 1/9/2012)

 Just wanted to confirm that I am running the latest build of SheepShaver (version 2.3.2010823), on two different iMacs: a 27 inch imac9,1 and a 24 inch imac7,1, both running OS X 10.7.2 Lion.
 I can't tell if I'm running them in 32-bit or 64-bit mode, but on both it works just fine, and I am running Mac OS 8.6 without problems.
 There is no 'enter full screen' option in the menu and I'm not sure how to try that otherwise, but it doesn't matter to me -- the window I'm given approximates that of an old 13" iMac, and that's all I need.
+(Newer macs should default to 64-bit kernel boot.
+I don't have Lion yet but in OS X 10.6 you could check to see if you're booted to 64-bit kernel with Apple System Profiler.
+(Choose 'About This Mac' from the Apple menu, then click 'More Info'.
+Select Software in the Contents pane and then look for "64-bit Kernel and Extensions: Yes (or No)" under the System Software Overview heading.)

 The iMac 7,1 (Alum) is a (C2D) 2007 model which per OS X v10.6: Macs that use the 64-bit kernel (HT3770 no longer online) doesn't default to 64-bit boot in 10.6 at least.
 Despite the iMac 7,1 having a Core2Duo (64-bit) CPU, that apple doc on 10.6 says only Early 2008 and later iMacs can use the 64-bit kernel.
 Not sure if that's correct or not.
 (BTW: Steve later wrote that both iMacs were running 64-bit w/Lion.)
-And here's the Apple doc I linked to earlier (below) on booting to 32-bit or 64-bit (HT3773 no longer online) that still worked with OS X Lion.
+And here's the Apple doc I linked to earlier (below) on booting to 32-bit or 64-bit (HT3773 no longer online) that still worked with OS X Lion.)

 Thanks for that.
 Both iMacs are running 64-bit, so SheepShaver works with 64 bits and Lion.